hyperledger/fabric-sdk-node/README.md

 This project publishes two separate npm packages:
 * `hfc` - main client for the Hyperledger Fabric.
 Applications can use this package to deploy chaincodes, submit transactions and make queries against a Hyperledger Fabric-based blockchain network.
-* `hfc-cop` - client for the optional component in Hyperledger Fabric, [COP](https://github.com/hyperledger/fabric-cop).
-The COP component allows applications to enroll Peers and application users to establish trusted identities on the blockchain network.
+* `hfc-cop` - client for the optional component in Hyperledger Fabric, [fabric-ca](https://github.com/hyperledger/fabric-ca).
+The fabric-ca component allows applications to enroll Peers and application users to establish trusted identities on the blockchain network.
 It also provides support for pseudonymous transaction submissions with Transaction Certificates.
 If the target blockchain network is configured with standard Certificate Authorities for trust anchors, then the application does not need to use this package.

 In the project root folder:
 * `npm install` to install dependencies